footlessbird/react-sns/README.md

 ![ERD](./images/erd.png)

 ### Association
-A user can make many posts and comments => `hasMany`
+A user can make many posts and comments; one-to-many => `hasMany`
 Little tricky thing here is generally a hashtag can have many posts.
 Let's imagine #love on Instagram likewise, a post so in this case, we set both like below so
 `db.Post.belongsToMany(db.Hashtag, { through: 'PostHashtag' };`
 `db.Hashtag.belongsToMany(db.Post, { through: 'PostHashtag' });`
+Due to 'belongsToMany' association, we need to use `through` attribute to create new model 'PostHashtag'
-You can also look up this [Sequelize's documentation](http://docs.sequelizejs.com/class/lib/associations/base.js~Association.html)
+You can also look up these associations [Sequelize's documentation](http://docs.sequelizejs.com/class/lib/associations/base.js~Association.html)